 The practice had established clinical leads, both nurses and GPs who are given the time, resources and support to carry out their role.

 The practice worked well with attached teams to follow up and identify safeguarding alerts.
-The practice had moved to level specific safeguarding training with specified dates for the training.
+The practice had moved to level specific safeguarding training which included level 3 for all GPs.